l-x-x/l-x-x.github.io/talks/README.md

 ## Talks

-Selected talks that somewhat reflect the migration in the research interests.
+Selected talks from our group members, which somewhat reflect the migration in the research interests.

 ### 2023
 - [Nucleon Energy Correlators](https://indico.cern.ch/event/1239374/contributions/5317052/attachments/2650587/4592730/eec-qcd-evolution.pdf),\